nishajega/Data-Visualization-Using-PowerBI-Tableau/Tableau dashboard/README.md

 <b>Revenue and Profit Analysis</b>
 -----
-This analysis contains 2 dashboards that are Revenue Analysis and Profit Analysis.
-ETL done using Tableau and the dashboards are as below:
+This analysis contains 2 dashboards that are Sales Revenue and Profit Analysis.
+After the EDA, built the dashboards in Tableau.
+They are as below:

 ![Screenshot (50)](https://user-images.githubusercontent.com/73438376/138497949-ee48196b-5733-45d1-b36e-2662b9c02ff6.png)
 <p align="center"><b>Revenue Analysis Dashboard</b></p>